-There is no human experience of overdosage with molnupiravir.
-Treatment of overdose with molnupiravir should consist of general supportive measures including the monitoring of the clinical status of the patient.
+There is no human experience of overdosage with Molnupiravir.
+Treatment of overdose with Molnupiravir should consist of general supportive measures including the monitoring of the clinical status of the patient.
 Haemodialysis is not expected to result in effective elimination of NHC.
 (SmPC, section 4.9).
 In line with the SmPC we will monitor potential overdoses by asking in the daily diary and Day 7,14 and 28 call CRF whether the participant has taken more than the specified dose.
-A safety alert will be triggered if the participant records that they have exceeded the dose.
-A Doctor from the central clinical team will contact the participant immediately and follow-up accordingly, with a minimum of daily telephone calls for 7 days to monitor any potential AEs caused by the overdose.
+A safety alert will be triggered if the participant records that they have exceeded the dose a.
+Adverse effects

+A doctor from the central clinical team will contact the participant immediately and then follow-up accordingly (at clinical discretion) to monitor any potential AEs caused by the overdose.
+This may include no further action or repeated contact depending on the nature and severity of symptoms.